Brewhouse and Fermentation Operative in Faversham

 #J-18808-Ljbffr

-Brewhouse and Fermentation Operative employer: Shepherd Neame
+Brewhouse and Fermentation Operative in Faversham employer: Shepherd Neame

 Shepherd Neame, Britain’s oldest brewer, offers a vibrant and inclusive work culture where passion for brewing meets innovation.
 With competitive wages, generous holiday allowances, and extensive healthcare support, employees are encouraged to grow within the company while enjoying unique perks like discounts on food, drink, and hotel stays.
 Located in the historic town of Faversham, this role not only allows you to craft exceptional beers but also to be part of a team that values collaboration, authenticity, and continuous improvement.